-6.4 Useful information for interpreting the results
+4.4 Useful information for interpreting the results

-While analysing the results, it is important to keep into account the number of people in each cohort: if the number of graduates to be analysed is low, then you should read the results with all the required attention.
+While analysing the results, it is important to consider the number of people in each cohort: if the number of graduates to be analysed is low, then you should read the results with all due attention.

-Moreover, you should also take into consideration that some cohorts of graduates, where the number of graduates that have filled in the questionnaire is less than 60% are marked with a specific note.
+Moreover, you should also consider that some cohorts of graduates, where the number of graduates that have filled in the questionnaire is less than 60% are marked with a specific note.
 This note underlines to interpret with particular caution the part of the documentation obtained from the questionnaire.

-7 Definitions used and calculated index
+5. Definitions used and calculated index